-1. No gifts or entertainment over the Gift Limit must be given or received by any Multiplex employee unless prior approval is obtained from the relevant Regional Managing Director/Head of Country/President of a region and/or the Global CEO or Global CFO.

-In the United Kingdom approval process, there is an additional requirement prior to obtaining the consent of the Managing Director.
-In the case of Site based staff you need the consent of the relevant Project Director, and if you sit within the corporate function, consent by the Head of Legal.

-- 2. All gifts in excess of the Gift limit whether given or received must be recorded in a gift register held in the relevant Region.
-Consent must be obtained prior to receipt or a gift being given.
+- 1. No gifts or entertainment over the Gift Limit must be given or received by any Multiplex employee unless prior approval is obtained from the relevant Regional Managing Director/Head of Country/President of a region and/or the Global CEO or Global CFO. - In the UK approval, there is an additional requirement prior to the consent of the Managing Director.
+In the case of Site based staff you need the consent of the Site's ABC Officer and the Project Director, and if you sit within the corporate function, consent by the Internal Legal Counsel and the Operations Director. - 2.
+All gifts in excess of the Gift limit whether given or received must be recorded in a gift register held in the relevant Region.
+Where possible consent must be obtained prior to receipt or a gift being given.
 If consent is not given the gift should be returned. - 3.
-No gifts are to be given to or received from public officials.

-- 4. For the purposes of the Code a gift or entertainment may include free travel, free accommodation, business trips, tickets to events, entertainment and associated hospitality and/or lunches or dinners.
+No gifts are to be given to or received from public officials. - 4.
+For the purposes of the Code a gift or entertainment may include free travel, free accommodation, business trips, tickets to events, entertainment and associated hospitality and/or lunches or dinners.
 It could also include circumstances where you procure donations for a charity that either you or the company supports. - 5.
 It is acceptable to accept modest gifts and entertainment from persons doing or seeking to do business with Multiplex, provided the gift or entertainment is given in accordance with generally accepted business practices in the region, is modest in value, i.e. below the Gift Limit, infrequent, appropriate to the business relationship and does not create an appearance of impropriety.